The Organizer #39 | Leadership

 Most importantly, stepping up to lead means you get to build different types of programs and organizations.
 You have a chance to do what hasn’t been done before, solve problems and address issues that have never been solved.

-And that’s how the world gets changed.
+And that is how the world gets changed for the better.

 If you’re feeling uncertain or overwhelmed by your management role, you are not alone.
 A quick Google or Bing search brings up thousands of hits.
 Here are some of the key articles if you want to explore this topic deeper: